 Banana (Musa species) is an important commercial fruit crop in tropical and sub-tropical regions of the world.
 The fruits are very delicious and sweet in taste.
 It is a staple food for millions of people all around the world.
 In India, banana is grown in different states under different climatic conditions (Butani et al., 2012).
 In India, banana is grown in different states under different climatic conditions.
 In the world of fruits, banana is a complete food fruit packed with all the necessary energy and health-giving elements.
 On account of these properties combined with delicious taste and flavor, it is in great demand in fresh as well as processed form all over the world and has gained commercial popularity in the international fruit trade (Hazarika et al., 2000).
 Banana is a monocotyledonous, perennial herb within the order Zingiberales, and the family Musaceae.
 The Musaceae is divided into two genera: Musa and Ensete.
 Musa consist of about 40 species and is distributed through India, New Guinea, Australia and South East Asia (Simmonds, 1962).
 Integrated nutrient management (INM) is found beneficial for maintenance of soil fertility and plant nutrient supply to an optimum level for sustaining crop productivity through optimization of benefits from all possible sources of plant nutrients in an integrated manner.
 It was found that early vegetative phase of growth of banana especially up to 3rd/6th month after transplanting and bunch development stage are the critical stages of banana at which yield in affected (Prameela, 2010).

+THE AIM/OBJECTIVES OF YOUR WORK IS NOT SPECIFIED!

 Materials and methods